Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 # SNES to NeoGeo MVS controller adapter
 A SNES to NeoGeo MVS controller adapter based on Arduino.
 To be used with a Supergun, not AES compatible.
-The code and pinout come from [this repository](https://github.com/robinhedwards/SNES-to-NeoGeo), must works as it, but to be optimized.
+The code and pinout come from [this repository](https://github.com/robinhedwards/SNES-to-NeoGeo) from Robin Edwards, must works as it, but to be optimized.
 The adapter is not natively AES compatible (the AES DB15 male port is too deep to be used with standard DB15 female connectors).

 ## Schematic (to be validated)
 ![](/PCB/Schematic.png)